kierse/mediarover/index.markdown

 		> cd /path/to/sabnzbd/user/scripts/directory
 		> ln -s /path/to/mediarover/sort_script .

 3. create a new shell script that invokes the Media Rover sorting script.
-	For example:

-		#!/bin/sh

-		# filesystem path where Media Rover is installed
-		ROOT=/PATH/TO/MEDIAROVER

-		# filesystem path to configuration directory
-		CONFIG=/PATH/TO/MEDIAROVER/CONFIG/DIR

-		python $ROOT/scripts/sabnzbd_episode_sort.py -c $CONFIG "$1" "$2" "$3" "$4" "$5" "$6"
+Consult the [wiki][8] for examples.

 - - - - -